vinniefalco/LuaBridge/README.md

     test.prop2  -- a read-only lua_String property
     test.foo    -- a function returning a lua_Number
-    test.bar    -- a function taking a lua_String as a parameter
+    test.bar    -- a function taking a lua_String as a parameter test.cfunc  -- a function with a variable argument list and multi-return

 Note that `test.prop1` and `test.prop2` both refer to the same value.
 However, since `test.prop2` is read-only, assignment does not work.
 These Lua